eth-brownie/brownie/docs/api-test.rst

 The ``RevertContextManager`` closely mimics the behaviour of `pytest.raises <https://docs.pytest.org/en/latest/reference.html#pytest-raises>`_.

-.. py:class:: plugin.RevertContextManager(revert_msg=None)
+.. py:class:: brownie.test.plugin.RevertContextManager(revert_msg=None)

-    Context manager used to handle ``VirtualMachineError`` exceptions.
+    Context manager used to handle :func:`VirtualMachineError <brownie.exceptions.VirtualMachineError>` exceptions.
 Raises ``AssertionError`` if no transaction has reverted when the context closes.

     * ``revert_msg``: Optional.
 Raises an ``AssertionError`` if the transaction does not revert with this error string.